SymfonyCasts/vue/sfcasts/ep1/page-service.md

 should *try* to *at least* isolate and organize them as much as possible.
 Because, for example, what if we changed our app to use the Vue router?
-Instead of full page refreshes where we set the `currentCategoryId` as a global variable in Twig, *now* that data would be returned in a *different* way: via an AJAX call.
+Instead of full page refreshes where we set the `currentCategoryId` as a global variable in Twig, *now* that data would be returned in a *different* way: via an Ajax call.

 The point is: the way we get `currentCategoryId` could change.
 And if we have `window.currentCategoryId` sprinkled around our code everywhere, it's... not ideal.